lambdalisue/notify/README.rst

 Usage
 --------
-1. Running *notify* with following command will start a setup wizard for the first time.
+1. Running *notify* with the following command will start a setup wizard the first time.
     ::

         $ notify